rothsandro/eleventy-notes/Writing/Wikilinks.md

 ---
+sort: 3
-tags: [feature]
+tags: writing
 ---

 Use Wikilinks to create links to other notes.
 They will automatically be converted to the correct URL.
 Wikilinks are case-insensitive and can contain spaces.
-In addition, you will see all incoming links (aka backlinks) to a note in the panel on the right.
+In addition, you will see all incoming links (aka backlinks) to a note in the [[Panel]] on the right.

 # Syntax